smindre1/Spa-Maluge-Website/README.md

 -0$ for service is an incorrect color in receipt summary

+-Animation for receipt
+-client name variable for receipt

 - update server with heroku remote commit
     - change email address/password
     - update email html